-Not all days are a like.
-This morning in August 2019 we had to airlift out one person.
-I cryed and snored while the helicopter took off and disappeared behind the mountains.
+Not all days are alike.
+On one morning in August 2019 we had to airlift out one person.
+I cried and snored while the helicopter took off and disappeared behind the mountains.
 I wiped my nose with my left leather glove and took on my backpack.
 It was time to move forward and return to the group.

-When I was guiding a group from Korea in Denmark some years ago our path came across a woman that limped.
+When I was guiding a group from Korea in Denmark some years ago our path came across a woman who was limping.
 I told the others to wait for me further down the gravel road.
-She told me she was a doctor, that she stumbled into a hole and that she broke a bone in her foot while doing so.
-I asked how she could know for sure and well..
-Let’s say I believed her.
+She told me she was a doctor, that she stumbled into a hole and that she had broken a bone in her foot while doing so.
+I asked how she could know for sure and well, let’s say I believed her.
 She didn’t want to stop or give me her backpack.
-She was here alone because none of her friends could follow on this adventure.
-I walked with her for a while and talked about different things.
-Then after a while she was ready for hospital.
-She cried in my arms for a while then I jumped back into my group.
-I did nothing really except being there on the side listening to her talking, processing everything.
+She was there alone because none of her friends could follow on this adventure.
+I walked with her for a while and talked about various things.
+After a while she was ready for hospital.
+She cried in my arms for a while and I did nothing really except being there at her side, listening to her talking, processing everything.

-I got a phone call while guiding in Denmark the year after that my grandmother died.
-I knew it was close already before going but still.
-I walked as the last person for a while but never told anyone.
+While guiding in Denmark the year after I got a phone call that my grandmother died.
+I knew it was near already before going but still it hurt.
+I walked at the back of the group for a while but never told anyone.
 Later that same summer she was buried.
 I headed out on another adventure with people from Taiwan that same day in Lapland, Sweden.

-I had a sat.phone text message while in Sarek national park 2019 that my daughter took her first step that sunny afternoon.
-I surely had a blast to, skiing in that valley with sunshine and without seeing anyone else for a week.
+I received a message while in Sarek national park 2019 that my daughter took her first steps that sunny afternoon.
+I surely had a blast too, skiing in that valley with sunshine and without seeing anyone else for a week.

-On another trip in the same national park (Sarek) we were three people going down a hill with sledges a couple of years ago.
+On another trip in the same national park (Sarek) we were three people going down a hill with sledges.
 The first one managed to ski down.
-The second one burried his ski tips and did a forward flip before stopping in an ugly position.
+The second one buried his ski tips and did a forward flip before stopping in an awkward position.
 He stayed down.
 I released my sledge and down it went.
 I helped him up.
-We quickly realized that the shackle was badly damaged on both sides and we did our best to fix it with bamboo rods and duck tape.
-It was our second day out and changed all downhill skiing.
+We quickly realised that the shackle was badly damaged on both sides and we did our best to fix it with bamboo rods and duct tape.
+It was our second day out and changed our approach to downhill skiing.

 I once met a woman and her child.
 It was raining and a bit windy.
-They where wet and the child was sitting on a stone without something to isolate him from the stone.
+They were wet and the child was sitting on a stone without anything to insulate him from the cold.
 I talked with them for a while and asked if they had rain clothes and something to eat.
 We gave the child a sandwich wrapped in plastic and told him to eat.
-I talked to the mother for a couple of minutes and then I realized that the child was just sitting with his sandwich doing nothing.
-I ask him why he don’t eat and the answer was simple.
-It’s wrapped in plastic… Cold and exposed in for them a new environment.
-Nose to nose she asked me if I truly love being out like this.
-My mind said yes instinctively but I told her that today is a little rough.
+I talked to the mother for a couple of minutes and then I realised that the child was just sitting with his sandwich doing nothing.
+I asked him why he didn’t eat and the answer was simple.
+It was wrapped in plastic… Cold and exposed in for them a new environment.
+She asked me if I truly loved being out like this.
+My mind said yes instinctively but I told her that today was a little rough.

-I’ve been once or twice in situations when I’m thinking about texting home to tell my family that the end is near.
+I’ve been once or twice in situations when I have considered texting home to tell my family that the end was near.
 Tired as hell doing stupid things when I should have turned around a long time ago.
 Lessons surely learned the hard way.
 I remember walking upwards in a snow blizzard, zero visibility, using the long edges of my snowshoes to dig into the side of the mountain.
 Sure I knew where I was but still.
-Close to the summit I realized that I have no strength left and should turn around.
-I walk a little bit more and feel an edge.
-Laying down over the snow edge I see a small lake way down there.
-I crawl back.
+Close to the summit I realised that I had no strength left and should turn around.
+I walked a little bit more and felt an edge.
+Laying down over the snow edge I saw a small lake way down there.
+I crawled back.
 So tired.
-I take up my phone to text my family that I love them.
-No cellphone reception..
-Fuck!
-I have to walk down again, damn phone.
-I enter the cabin long after midnight.
+I took up my phone to text my family that I love them.
+No cellphone reception.
+Hell!
+I had to walk down again, damned phone.
+I entered the cabin long after midnight.
 Hurray!
-I’m 30 today and live to see another day 🙂
+I’m 30 today and live to see another day.